Updating a Translation Memory

 tmUpdater.AddTu(_translationMemoryFilePath);

-After opening the TM create a TU object:
+After you open the TM, create a TU object:

 var tm = new FileBasedTranslationMemory(tmPath);